paxdotdev/pax/lab-journal-zb.md

 One possible solution to the above: build the userland crate / project as a dynamic library!
 Then, instead of a relative path to load it, the cartridge loads that dylib.
     - Would this actually resolve the conflicting versions problem?
 Even if it makes the compiler happy, we are probably bundling different versions of deps......
 This might be OK for e.g. pax-compiler, but gets particularly dicey around runtime deps

-Stepping back to the lastest pencilled approach:
+Stepping back to the latest pencilled approach:
  - clone EVERYTHING into .pax/pkg (plus the "double-buffering" optimization for cargo build times?
 Maybe not so important if we speed up compiler build time, by dropping `include_dir` )
  - depend on userland_crate via pax-cartridge
 We have previously run into the issue where userland_crate relies on, say, pax-compiler#0.4.0, but cargo sees that as a conflict with the local FS version